 Fungicide sensitivity tests: We are employing two methods to compare results; use of alamarBlue® (AB) in a fungicide amended culture plate [5], and a traditional fungicide amended media for potentially resistant isolates.
 Single-spore isolate plates will be flooded with 3 ml of a clarified, buffered 2% Potato Dextrose Broth (PDB) or minimal medium (MM).
 The suspension will be filtered using two layers of Miracloth (EMD Millipore) to remove mycelium.
-Then, 100 μl of a suspension of 10^6 conidia/ml (adjusted using a hemocytometer) will be added to test wells of 48-well cell culture plate (Corning Costar), and stock fungicide solutions will be added to give final concentrations of each fungicide (0.0, 0.01, 0.1, 1.0, 10.0, 25.0, 50.0 and 100.0 μg/ml (Note: the concentration is subject to be adjusted based on the fungicide)).
+Then, 100 μl of a suspension of 106 conidia/ml (adjusted using a hemocytometer) will be added to test wells of 48-well cell culture plate (Corning Costar), and stock fungicide solutions will be added to give final concentrations of each fungicide (0.0, 0.01, 0.1, 1.0, 10.0, 25.0, 50.0 and 100.0 μg/ml (Note: the concentration is subject to be adjusted based on the fungicide)).
 AB dye (AbD Serotec) will be added as 10% of the final volume in the test wells [6].
 Plates will be covered with sterile plastic plate covers, gently rotated horizontally to mix the well contents, then incubated in the dark at 25°C for 48 h.
-There will be negative control (200 μl of 2% PDB and 10% AB dye only), and positive control (100 μl of PDB (or MM), 100 μl of 106 conidia/ml, and 10% AB dye (100 μl of stock fungicide, 100 μl of 2% PDB (or MM), and 10% AB).
+There will be negative control (200 μl of 2% PDB and 10% AB dye only), and positive control (100 μl of PDB (or MM), 100 μl of 106 conidia/ml, and 10% AB dye).
+A chemical control plate will be also prepared to ensure that the fungicides themselves did not reduce the AB dye (100 μl of stock fungicide, 100 μl of 2% PDB (or MM), and 10% AB).